 Because lead is a soft, heavy, malleable metal that has many uses, it has been actively mined for centuries.
 Lead has found its way into a variety of consumer products over time.
 Though the law now strictly limits its use, it continues to be found in many older houses and buildings as well as in toys, dishes and pottery imported from foreign countries and sold in our stores.
 When another party's negligence leads to lead poisoning, an experienced attorney can assist victims on a contingent fee basis to seek full justice and compensation for the injuries that they have suffered.

 Most adults who suffer from lead poisoning have been exposed at work, particularly those who work in construction or home renovation.
 Children are most commonly exposed to lead through dust in homes built or painted with lead-containing products.
 Because lead-based paint tastes sweet, children may find paint chips and eat them, suffering lead poisoning in the process.
-If you or your loved ones have suffered in New Jersey or Pennsylvania from lead poisoning, an attorney from the Locks Law Firm can help you obtain compensation from those responsible.
+If you or your loved ones have suffered from lead poisoning in Pennsylvania, New Jersey or New York, an attorney from the Locks Law Firm can help you obtain compensation from those responsible.

 Effects of Lead Poisoning